When delivery slows down, the problem is usually the structure — not the people.

 "Only one or two people truly understand the system."

 Everything routes through the same people.
-They're the bottleneck and they know it.
+They are the bottleneck and they know it.
 If they left tomorrow, the team would struggle for months.
 The knowledge needs to become the organisation's — not a few individuals'.

 "Business and engineering are always misaligned."